marijnh/Eloquent-JavaScript/18_http.md

 concepts as version 1.1 but is a lot more complicated so that it can be faster.
-Browsers will automatically switch to the appropriate protocol version when talking to a given server, and the outcome of a request is the same regardless which version is used.
+Browsers will automatically switch to the appropriate protocol version when talking to a given server, and the outcome of a request is the same regardless of which version is used.
 Because version 1.1 is more straightforward and easier to play around with, we'll focus on that.